ADFrys/MyCalendar/README.md

 Current Open Issue: Bootstrap DateTime Widget in modal is not showing the calendar with dates/times shown.
 However, the current date/time defaults when the input box is clicked.
 The event is saved in the calendar.
 Exploring documentation to resolve this issue with the DateTime widget.

+- Next Steps: Data does not persist; will need to create an api with a backend.